simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-pupmod
 ^^^^^^^^^^^^^^^^^^

+* Fixed a bug in which the module could not determine the appropriate Puppet configuration for Puppet >= 6.19.0 from the internal :code:`Puppet.settings` method, because the 'master' section was renamed  to 'server'.
 * Fixed a bug on EL6 nodes in which setting :code:`pupmod::master::generate_types` to :code:`false` caused the catalog compilation to fail.
 * Fixed a bug in :program:`puppetserver` configuration in which the